Glossary

 Appraisal fee

-A fee charged by a licensed, certified appraiser to render an opinion of market value as of a specific date.
+A fee charged by a licensed, certified appraiser to render an opinion of current market value as of a specific date.

 APR

-See Annual Percentage Rate.
+See Annual percentage rate.

 ARM